charlesdong1991/interpretable-han-for-document-classification-with-keras/README.md

 ## How to use the package

 1. Clone the repository.
-2. In the root of repo, run the `pip install .` to install all packages required.
+2. In the root of repo, run the `python setup.py install` to install all packages required.
 3. Import and initialize the class:

 ```python